Differentiability and Approximation of Probability Functions under Gaussian Mixture Models: Notation and Preliminary

-To obtain the infinite limit, the authors in \cite{infinitegaussian} place a prior on the (one-dimensional) common means, with group variances given Gaussian and Gamma priors, respectively, and the mixing proportion vector $w=(w_1, \ldots, w_k)^\top$ given a Dirichlet prior.
-Subsequent work also incorporates uncertainty quantification on the number of categories \cite{matza2021infinite}.
-We will generalize this framework so that $\mu$ and $\Sigma$ are selected according to a density $\m$ over a subset of feasible means and covariance matrices, specifically,
+To extend the mixture model beyond a finite number of components, the authors in \cite{infinitegaussian} assume that vector $\mu$ and positive definite matrix $\Sigma$ are themselves random elements following specific choices of continuous distributions, so that the vector $\xi \sim \mathcal{N}(\mu,\Sigma)$ has parameters that can be chosen among an uncountably infinite set of possibilities.
+Subsequent work also incorporates uncertainty quantification on the number of categories $K$ \cite{matza2021infinite}, allowing the number of mixture components to be countably infinite.
+We will generalize the Gaussian Mixture Model so that $\mu$ and $\Sigma$ are selected according to a density $\m$ over a subset of feasible means and covariance matrices, specifically,

 This formulation will be detailed in Section \ref{sec:theory}.